nicolekwon/EC530-Project2/README.md

 #### Chat
 User stories include being able to create a conversation with a doctor or nurse as a patient to get medical advice or vice versa, as well as sending text, photos, videos, or voice messages for convenience.

-###### Socket.io
+###### SOCKET.IO
 By utilizing this specific library, two users can connect to the same room at once.
+Below are the 3 main event handlers:
 ```
 @socketio.on('join_room')
 def handle_join_room_event(data):